virtual-labs/exp-mosfet-switching-power-device-iitd/experiment/theory.md

 </center>
 <br>

-3. The ‘v-i’ characteristics of SCR is shown in Fig. 4.
+3. The 'v-i' characteristics of SCR is shown in Fig. 4.

 <center>
 <img src="images/th8.png" height="350px">